Zipfian-Science/rickled/docs/source/cli_tools.rst

     cat config.yaml | rickle conv --output-type JSON

-This will create print the converted file.
+This will output the converted file (in this example as JSON).

 Glob whole directory
 ---------------------